 Building your content calendar

 Organization is paramount to a good content strategy.
 To be successful, you need to be able to see the big picture in terms of which content assets you've already created, which are upcoming, and what you're planning for the future.
 As we already discussed, part of this means determining which content assets align with the stages of the buyer's journey.
-In addition, a detailed timeline is an essential organizational tool.
+In addition, creating a timeline is an essential organizational tool.

 Creating a content calendar gives you oversight that lets you manage your time and expectations.
 It gives the flexibility to add or remove content assets in whatever way best supports your overall business goals.